Automattic/sensei/tests/README.md

 1) `$ vagrant SSH` into the machine running your Sensei setup.

-2) `$ cd /srv/www/ ` into the www folder.
+2) `$ cd /srv/www/wp-trunk ` or `$ cd /srv/www/wp-trunk wp-develop` depending on where you run Sensei from.

-3) Proceed to the folder where you've installed Sensei.
+3) Proceed to `cd wp-content/plugins/sensei/` or to directory where you've installed Sensei

 4) Install the tests:

     ```
-    $ tests/bin/install.sh wordpress_unit_tests root root localhost
+    $ tests/bin/install_vvv.sh
     ```

 ### In your local machine